Shahwazzz/Shahwazzz/README.md

 - 👋 Hi, I’m @Shahwazzz
 - 👀 I’m interested in ...coding
 - 🌱 I’m currently learning ...python programming
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on ...new projects
 - 📫 How to reach me ...shahwazsid777@gmail.com

 <!---